 Global Expansion and Cross-Border Selling

-Global retail sales are expected to reach about $32.8 trillion by 2026, an increase from roughly $26.4 trillion in 2021.
-So, if you are looking for eCommerce software development services to conquer not only the local market but the global one as well, consider choosing the vendor, who can also integrate generative AI into your future selling platform.
+If you are looking for eCommerce software development services to conquer not only the local market but the global one as well, consider choosing the vendor, who can integrate generative AI into your future selling platform.

-This AI technology allows you to enter new markets thanks to:
+AI systems that generate content allows you to enter new markets thanks to:

-• Market Analysis: GenAI is capable of analyzing consumer behavior and worldwide market trends, enabling businesses to receive insights for scrutinizing their approaches for different geographies, spot untapped markets, and improve pricing tactics.
+- Market Analysis: GenAI is capable of analyzing user behavior and worldwide trends, enabling businesses to receive insights for scrutinizing their approaches for different geographies, spot untapped markets, and set up optimized pricing tactics.

 We, at SPD Technology, have extensive experience working with different regulatory frameworks as well.
 Our team ensured GDPR compliance for a range of projects as well as delivered PCI DSS-compliant financial platforms, took care of OFAC for eCommerce merchant onboarding, and HIPAA for medical services.
 Our team prioritizes the importance of ensuring the safety and privacy of customer data and making businesses trustworthy.